 The Bahamas are easily accessible from Florida, making for cheap airfare especially when compared to more far-flung Caribbean destinations.
 A flight here runs as low as $300 round trip from major east coast airports, making it much easier to put together an affordable trip to an exotic island that’s surrounded by warm, azure waters for snorkeling, fishing sailing, windsurfing and more.
 In some places like Exuma, you can jump in and swim with adorable pigs.

 Montego Bay (Hotel Prices & Photos)

-Montego Bay in Jamaica is one of the few destinations in the Caribbean that’s affordable not only in the off-season, but during high season too, at least outside of the holidays.
+Montego Bay in Jamaica is one of the few destinations in the Caribbean that’s affordable not only in the off-season but during the high season too, with some of the cheapest airfare from the United States.
 Come anytime other than mid-December to about mid-January and you can score accommodation that’s as low as $40 a night.
 There are even multiple quality all-inclusive options that make a great value, but no matter where you stay in Montego Bay, in addition to soaking up the sun and the sand, you’ll find plenty of water sports and other activities to keep you busy.